naiacasina/Master-s-Thesis/README.md

 ### ncdf_to_raster.R

 This file converts air quality pm2.5 data (used as a proxy for Air Quality) in netcdf format to a raster file GTiff format.

+### Regressions.R

+In this file, along with reg_table.R and reg_table_appendix.R, I run all the regressions (FE baseline specification, FE with controls, OLS, DiD with time and household FE, DiD with spatially-specific time and household FE).